Trapped Between Two Rocks at the End of the World

 65 Karst Cliff Street

-When she wakes, Rachel’s arm is covered in dried blood, and there’s a stain on the carpet.
+When she wakes, Rachel’s arm is covered in dried blood, and there’s a small stain on the carpet.
 “What?”
 She grips her forearm, confused, until she remembers.

 She sighs, “It didn’t work.”
 Now dry, Rachel can see that the wounds on her arm are superficial.
-The bleeding appeared far worse than it was.
+The bleeding appeared worse than it was.
 Looking at her arm, it seems like she got in a mild bike accident— not a life-threatening wound.
 Defeated, she pulls herself onto the bed.
 The cuts on her arms sting, but they pale in comparison to the broken wings upon her back.

 Wings dangling in the air above her like torn and tattered sails, Rachel lies flat on the pink and zebra bed.
 The broken frames of her wings jut out like tree branches, while the pale chitin droops, wrinkled and displaced.
 Some of the frames are completely broken in two, whereas others cling together by a thread.
-She shifts to move her arm into a different position, but immediately recoils as a sharp pain etches across Rachel’s back.
+She shifts to move her arm into a different position, but immediately recoils as a sharp pain etches across her back.
 She breathes heavily into the crook of her bloody arm, devastated by the unyielding pain.

 With the binding, Rachel’s wings were suspended in plastic, which completely supported their weight.
-The remaining pain was a perpetual soreness just where her wings meet her spine– liveable.
+The remaining pain was a perpetual soreness just where her wings meet her spine– livable.
 But now that the binding is cut off, a much sharper pain replaces the soreness.
 Every centimeter she moves throws her spine into agony.
 And it isn’t going away.

 The wind blows outside the bedroom window, howling and shaking the loose gutters just above her.
 A dying fire alarm battery beeps every few minutes downstairs, loud enough to be grating but quiet enough to want to ignore.
 Beep.
 The pink TV drones on in the background.